 Sebastian Thrun has a long history of innovating in A.I. and autonomous vehicle technology, first winning the DARPA Grand Challenge with Stanford’s Stanley team in 2005.
 He also directed Stanford’s artificial intelligence laboratory, started Google’s self-driving car division, and founded Udacity, another MOOC platform with excellent offerings in machine learning and artificial intelligence.

-Thrun’s “Introduction To Machine Learning” course is a robust introduction to the subject and also the foundation for a Data Analyst “nanodegree” certification sponsored by Facebook and MondoDB.
+Thrun’s “Introduction To Machine Learning” course is a robust introduction to the subject with numerous programming exercises interspersed throughout the material to help cement each lesson.
+The MOOC is also the foundation for a Data Analyst “nanodegree” certification sponsored by Facebook and MondoDB.

 Also offered on Udacity is Thrun’s “Introduction to Artificial Intelligence” which teaches the fundamentals of A.I. as well as applications such as robotics, computer vision, and natural language processing.
 This course leads into the Machine Learning Engineer nanodegree sponsored by Kaggle.